jumpinjackie/forge-e33-mod/design/notes.md

  * In the game, you could fight Gestral Merchants to get better set of wares for sale if you beat them.
  * The best I could think of mechanically was to have this creature reward you with Chroma tokens if it takes damage.

-## Gestral Musician
+## Lorieniso, Gestral Musician

 ```
 2
 Artifact Creature - Gestral
-At the beginning of your upkeep, you may put a verse counter on this creature
+At the beginning of your upkeep, you may put a verse counter on Lorieniso
 {2},{T}: Search your library for a Gestral card with mana value X or less and put it into your hand, where X is the number of verse counters on this creature.

-1/2
+1/3
 ```

 ### Design Notes

  * This is the Gestral's Goblin Matron / Gestral Tutor.
 Adapted from Yisan, the Wanderer Bard
+ * 20/09/2025: Initial playtested shows this is quite broken in multiples.
+Made into a legendary creature and changed P/T to 1/3

 ## Gestral Ringleader